-Everyone knows that our bodies need exercise and nutritious food in order to be healthy and strong.
-Well, turns out, our eyes do too.
+Everyone knows that our bodies need exercise and nutritious food to be healthy and strong.
+Well, turns out our eyes do too.

-In the same way that regular exercise leads to healthier eyes, so too does a healthy diet.
-Let’s explore that connection further.
+In the same way that regular exercise leads to healthier eyes, so does a healthy diet.
+So let’s explore that connection further.

-The Link Between Diet and Eye Disease is significant, with more than 20 million Americans over age 40 suffering from cataracts and 10 million over age 60 having age-related macular degeneration (AMD).
+The Link Between Diet and Eye Disease is significant, with over 20 million Americans over 40 suffering from cataracts and 10 million over 60 having age-related macular degeneration (AMD).
 Cataracts often require surgery for removal, and no cure currently exists for AMD.

-So, understanding How Diet and Nutrition Protect Aging Eyes can prevent these all-too-common eye diseases is probably in everyone’s best interest since the connection between them seems clear.
+So, understanding How Diet and Nutrition Protect Aging Eyes can prevent these all-too-common eye diseases is probably in everyone’s best interest since the connection between them seems straightforward.

-A diet plentiful in green leafy vegetables, fish, colorful fruits and vegetables, and fortified cereals goes a long way in providing the necessary nutrients (antioxidants, Lutein, Vitamin A and Vitamin C) for prevention and reduction of eye disease.
-In contrast, diets full of refined carbohydrates (white rice, bread and pasta) and high in saturated fat and sugar can possibly increase the risk of AMD, cataracts and other diseases.
+A diet plentiful in green leafy vegetables, fish, colorful fruits and vegetables, and fortified cereals provides the necessary nutrients (antioxidants, Lutein, Vitamin A, and Vitamin C) for the prevention and reduction of eye disease.
+In contrast, diets full of refined carbohydrates (white rice, bread, and pasta) and high in saturated fat and sugar can possibly increase the risk of AMD, cataracts, and other diseases.

 Should you take supplements specifically for your eyes?

-For most people, the answer to this question is “No.” Following a healthy diet, which usually includes some supplementation, and getting plenty of exercise makes taking eye-specific supplements unnecessary for most people.
+For most people, the answer to this question is “No.” Following a healthy diet, which usually includes some supplementation, and getting plenty of exercise make taking eye-specific supplements unnecessary for most people.

 What’s the next step?

-And, of course, regular eye exams along with protecting your eyes from sun damage need to be a part of everyone’s lifelong pursuit of good eye health.
+And, of course, regular eye exams and protecting your eyes from sun damage must be a part of everyone’s lifelong pursuit of good eye health.